argarak/argarak.github.io/contents/articles/what-ive-been-up-to/bkup.md

 tags: Other
 ---

-In this article, I will list the projects I have done in the past, my workflow and how I learned to program in the first place.

-*FYI - Some information is avaliable on the [about](/#/about) page.
+*FYI - Some information is avaliable on the* [about](/#/about) *page.
 However, this article will elaborate on some of the points made on this page, and include some more information.*

-*This site works best on Firefox and Gecko-based browsers, if there is any issue with the browser you are using, please submit an [issue](https://github.com/argarak/argarak.github.io/issues) containing the browser, version, operating system information, a screenshot, a description of the problem and the link to the specific page.*

 # Projects

 First of all, to find the list of all of my repositories, find them at [my repositories page](/#/programs) or my [Github page](https://github.com/argarak?tab=repositories).
 I also must elaborate that the word "fork" means to clone someone else's code.
 Therefore, I have not written all of the code, only modified it a little for my purposes.

 Also, since I use a version control system, git, you are able to access all of the changes of every single commit (where you push some changes to a repository).
-You may find them by clicking on one of the repositories on either of the pages, and then clicking on on "`%i` commits", where `%i` is a number.
+You may find them by clicking on one of the repositories on either of the pages, and then clicking on on "%i commits", where %i is a number.

 ![An image of the commits menu on top of all the repository files.](commits.png){md-lightbox=""}